publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch26/m__us_usc_t2_s1604.md

 > “The amendment made by subsection (a) \[amending this section\] shall apply with respect to the first semiannual period described in section 5(d)(1) of the Lobbying Disclosure Act of 1995 \[[2 U.S.C.
 1604(d)(1)][/us/usc/t2/s1604/d/1]\] (as added by this section) that begins after the date of the enactment of this Act \[Sept.
 14, 2007\] and each succeeding semiannual period.”

     Except as otherwise provided, amendment by [Pub.
 L. 110–81][/us/pl/110/81] applicable with respect to registrations under the Lobbying Disclosure Act of 1995 (this chapter) having an effective date of Jan.
 1, 2008, or later and with respect to quarterly reports under that Act covering calendar quarters beginning on or after Jan.
 1, 2008, see [section 215 of Pub.
-L. 110–81][/us/pl/110/81/s215], set out as a note under [section 434 of this title][/us/usc/t2/s434].
+L. 110–81][/us/pl/110/81/s215], set out as a note under [section 30104 of Title 52][/us/usc/t52/s30104], Voting and Elections.

 ----------